Good Questions to Ask the Interviewer for a More Insightful Conversation

 4. Why have you stayed with the company for so long?

-This is one of my favorite interview questions.
+This is one of the questions to ask the interviewer.
 It might catch the interviewer off guard, but that’s okay.
 Their answer can offer valuable, firsthand insights into the benefits of working at the company.
 It gives you an insider’s perspective on what makes the company worth staying with over time.

 5. What should be the top priority for a new employee in this role during the first three months?